xli1224/stephenmcd.github.com/_posts/tumblr/2010-07-22-an-open-source-brief.md

 ---
 layout: post
-title: "An Open Source Brief"
+title: An Open Source Brief
+tags:
+- python
+- django
+- open source
+- mezzanine
 ---
 You'd be forgiven for reading the title of this post and thinking it's about a crazy approach to project briefing that somehow mimics open source development
 - as interesting as that sounds, it isn't the case and my motives are much